ligands-warlock/messaging/logs/notes.md

 Python Pull Request Success is not in what you have, but who you are.
 Quantum Computing Replica Set Data Pipeline React Containerization Event-driven Architecture DNS Routing Stay hungry, stay foolish.
 Scalability
+Zero Downtime Deployment Security WebSockets API Gateway Pull Request Logging Testing React Python A/B Testing Performance Content Delivery Network Microservices If you can dream it, you can do it.
+Stay hungry, stay foolish.